Gabrielatb/Domestic-Violence-App/README.md

 ## Features
 * My site has two different interfaces one for victims (left) and one for advocates (right)
 ![Two Different Interfaces](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/two_diff_interfaces.png)

 * Victim can fill out a Safety Plan form which assess the severity of an abusive relationship.
 ![Safety Plan Fillout](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/safety_plan_fill_out.png)

-* If the victim receives a high score they will receive an alert message which will allow them to their Safety Plan form to their local police department.
+* If the victim receives a high score they will receive an alert message which will allow them to send their Safety Plan form to their local police department.
 ![Alert Message](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/alert_message.png)

 * Victim is able to accesss all the forms they submitted to check the status of the application.
 ![Form Submissions](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/submissions.png)

 * Advocate is able to view all their clients filled forms.
 ![Clients' Filled Forms](https://github.com/Gabrielatb/Domestic-Violence-App/blob/master/static/img/clients_filled_form.png)